BrunoVernay/Internship2021/FuzzingPapersDrafts.md

 ## ParmeSan: Sanitizer-guided Greybox Fuzzing
 <https://wcventure.github.io/FuzzingPaper/Paper/USENIX20_ParmeSan.pdf>

+**Coverage-guided fuzzers** optimize for covering as much code as possible.
+Since code coverage over-approximates bug coverage, this approach is less than ideal and may lead to non-trivial time-to-exposure (TTE) of bugs.

+**Directed fuzzers** try to address this problem by directing the fuzzer to a basic block with a potential vulnerability.
+This approach can greatly reduce the TTE for a specific bug, but such special-purpose fuzzers can then greatly under-approximate overall bug coverage.

-- **ParmeSan** is a new sanitizer-guided fuzzer that greatly reduces the TTE(time-to-exposure) of real-world bugs, and finds bugs faster than existing state-of-the-art coverage-based fuzzers(Angora) or directed fuzzers(AFLGo), while still covering the same set of bugs.
+**ParmeSan** is a new sanitizer-guided fuzzer that greatly reduces the TTE of real-world bugs, and finds bugs 37% faster than existing state-of-the-art coverage-based fuzzers (Angora) and 288% faster than directed fuzzers (AFLGo), while still covering the same set of bugs.

-	Existing fuzzers detect many bugs at runtime using knowledge from compiler sanitizers.
-We can leverage it by applying directed fuzzing to actively guide the fuzzing process towards triggering sanitizer checks, we can trigger the same bugs as coverage-guided fuzzers while requiring less code coverage, resulting in a lower time-to-exposure (TTE) of bugs.
+1) ParmeSan relies on off-the-shelf sanitizer checks to automatically maximize bug coverage for the target class of bugs.
+2) This allows ParmeSan to find bugs such as memory errors more efficiently and with lower TTE than existing solutions.
+3) Like coverage-guided fuzzers, ParmeSan does not limit itself to specific APIs or areas of the code, but rather aims to find these bugs, wherever they are.
+4) Unlike coverage-guided fuzzers, however, it does not do so by blindly covering all basic blocks in the program.
+Instead, directing the exploration to execution paths that matter — having the greatest chance of triggering bugs in the shortest time.

 - Three main **components** of ParmeSan sanitizer-guided fuzzing pipeline: